Workspaces in Customer.io

 Workspaces are a way of working with multiple products, sites or apps from a single Customer.io account.
 Everyone starts with one (its name is the same as your account name), and you can add or remove them as needed.

-To enable both email and ID as identifiers:
+To enable or disable email as an identifier:

 - Go to Settings > Workspace Settings and click General Workspace Settings.

 - Carefully read about the behaviors that will change for your workspace.
 When you’re ready, click Change configuration.
 If you’re enabling email as an identifier, we’ll merge people that have the same email addresses.

 Changing your workspace configuration can take up to a day.

 When you enable email or ID as identifiers, you may notice slightly different behaviors from other workspace types.